Leighton Baines: Everton

 He scored his first ever goal in European football for Everton on 18 September 2014, netting from the penalty spot in a 4–1 win over Wolfsburg in the first match of their UEFA Europa League campaign.
 On 5 October 2014, his penalty against Manchester United was saved by David de Gea.
 This was the first time he missed a penalty in the Premier League.
 In January 2015, Baines made his 45th assist in the Premier League to overtake Graeme Le Saux as the defender with the most in the division's history.
 Baines missed the beginning of 2015–16 after injuring his ankle in training just before the Premier League started.
 Baines became the third defender to score 30 Premier League goals after John Terry (40) and David Unsworth (38) when he scored for Everton in a 3–0 win against Southampton on 2 January 2017.
 Baines became the first defender to reach 50 Premier League assists on 15 April 2017.
 Everton manager Ronald Koeman had reiterated Baines is Everton's first-choice penalty taker after he equalled the club's spot-kick record.

-Baines scored the winner for Everton in the UEFA Europa League third qualifying round first leg against Slovakian side Ružomberok on 27 July 2017.
+Baines scored the winner for Everton in the UEFA Europa League third qualifying round first leg against Slovak side Ružomberok on 27 July 2017.
 By scoring a penalty in a 3–2 home win over Watford on 5 November 2017, Baines became Everton's leading Premier League penalty scorer.

 He was offered a new one-year contract by Everton at the end of the 2018–19 season.
 On his first start of the 2019–20 season, on 18 December 2019, Baines scored the equalizer from 25 yards against Leicester City in the 91st minute of an EFL Cup tie.
 The match ended in a 2–2 draw before Everton eventually lost on penalties, with Baines having his spot kick saved.
 At the conclusion of the season Baines announced his retirement from professional football.